 Classes (Library-sponsored classes and events are free)

 Limited weekly drop-in hours.
 During drop-in hours users may purchase supplies (at cost) from the Library.

 Mentors assist, support, and encourage community members (teens and adults) as they learn to use new equipment and develop projects.
-If you have tech skills, enthusiasm, patience and kindness, plus the ability to help out 3 hours/week, please read the details and apply!
+If you have tech skills, enthusiasm, patience and kindness, plus the ability to help out three hours/week, please read the details and apply!

 Workshop facilitators: do you have expertise that you want to share for a class in coding, 3D printing, or something else?
 Apply below and tell us how you’d like to participate!